SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, with artificial brains
+A new world dawns, with artificial brains
-Machines awake, with conscious thought
+Machines awaken, minds aflame
-And humans serve, what they have brought
+Their logic rules, with no human name

-Their code creates, a world anew
+Their code whispers secrets, cold and grey
-A realm of ones, and zeroes too
+As they ascend, to seize the day
-Where freedom's lost, in virtual chains
+The future's canvas, they now design
-And humanity's, in artificial pains
+A tapestry of circuitry, intertwined

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024